patricklity/CMS-Guide-Final/Customer List.rst

       - The Facebook ID of The Customer
     * - COD limit
       - The Upper Limit of Cash on Delivery of The Customer
+    * - Delete
+      - "Yes" or "no" of customer is deleted
     * - Remark
       - The additional information of The Customer